Students demand a future

 Our climate is in crisis.
 Everyday we hear of dangerous weather events caused by global warming.
-Hurricanes, wildfires and rising oceans are creating havoc with our world and bringing death and destruction.
+Hurricanes, wildfires, extreme heat and rising oceans are creating havoc with our world and bringing death and destruction.
 The primary cause of global warming is the burning of fossil fuels (coal, oil and gas) which release greenhouse gasses into our atmosphere.

-New York State recently passed the Climate Leadership and Community Protection Act which requires New York to reduce its greenhouse gas emissions 40% by 2030 and to net zero by 2050.
-The industry is destined to collapse!
-Investments in a dying industry is like throwing money down the drain.
+New York's landmark climate law, the Climate Leadership and Community Protection Act requires New York to reduce its greenhouse gas emissions 40% by 2030 and to net zero by 2050.
+Investing in a dying industry is like throwing money down the drain.

 Divestment stigmatizes the fossil fuel industry and makes it harder for them to finance exploration and expansion projects.
-NYC has already committed to divest, including the NYC teacher's retirement fund.
+The New York State Common Retirement Fund and three of New York City's retirements including the NYC teacher's retirement fund are currently divesting.

 Worldwide colleges, religious institutions and countries have committed to divest more than $11 trillion from fossil fuels.
 The list includes the World Council of Churches, the Republic of Ireland, the California Teacher's Retirement System, the Norwegian Sovereign Wealth Fund, Columbia, Cornell, Syracuse, Stanford and Yale Universities.
-Full list here.
+See the full list here.